Astro Orbiter (A Spinning Attraction in Tomorrowland at Magic Kingdom)

 When it’s your turn to board, parents (or those riding with smaller children) will need to sit toward the back of the rocket.
 One seatbelt will extend to wrap around everyone in the ride vehicle.

 Here is a look at an individual rocket ship.
-You’ll leave any belongings on the outer edge of the platform while you ride.
+While you ride, you can leave any belongings on the outer edge of the platform.

 A lever inside the rocket allows guests to adjust how high they fly.
-Warning, the rocket does provide a forced feeling as it lifts.
-You’ll tend to lean back because of the force.
+Warning: The rocket does provide a forced feeling as it lifts.
+Because of the force, you’ll tend to lean back.

-While Astro Orbiter offers great views of the park, it’s an attraction I don’t often experience due to the heightened sense of gravitational force.
+While Astro Orbiter offers great views of the park, I don’t often experience it due to the heightened sense of gravitational force.
 That said, many guests experience this attraction with no issues.
 But if you’re prone to motion sickness, you might skip it.

 For other attractions in the same area of the park, you might enjoy the following: